peter-power-594/markup-markdown/readme.txt

 - v1.2: Autoconvert Youtube & Vimeo links to iframes
 - v1.1: Support with lightbox and masonry for the gallery layout

-That's pretty all you should know.
-It's under active development, keep in touch and feel free [to drop a line on the forum](https://wordpress.org/support/plugin/markup-markdown/), [to let a rating](https://wordpress.org/support/plugin/markup-markdown/reviews/) or even support me by buying a coffee !

 == Frequently Asked Questions ==